Please note that Tapas no longer supports Internet Explorer.

 The simple song had always given her complicated feelings.
 Happiness at her mother's warm, comforting voice.
 Sadness that her mother would one day leave and be a memory on the wind, blown around like the leaves.
 Even a little bit of fear.
 Fear of being alone when her mother was gone.
 The strongest feeling it gave her, though, was determination.
 If she did not grow as strong as the trees and shine as brightly as the moon, no one would be left to remember her mother, and she really would be lost.

 Her voice vibrated deep inside her as she sang, the feelings swirling inside of her with increasing intensity.
-When they felt like they were too much, she pushed them outward, releasing them from deep in her heart into the room.
+When they felt like they were too much and would overwhelm her, she instinctively pushed them outward, releasing them from deep within her heart out into the room.

-A swirl of wind started in the center of the circle, slowly growing and swelling into a small whirlwind filled with leaves and flower petals as she sang.
-As her voice faded away, the wind slowly died down, leaving behind a figure in the center of the circle in front of her.
-Her emerald eyes had met a pair of fathomless black pools, and she had felt a deep sense of warmth.
 The Spirit looked to be about the same age as her, with light green skin and sea green hair.
-The curiosity in his gaze and mischievous tilt to his lips made it seem as if the Spirit would not be a serious companion, but she saw the sharp intellect hiding in those black orbs as they assessed her in return.
-After allowing it a moment to assess her, she had smiled at the boy and stretched out her hand, saying, "Hello, I'm Rosaline.
+The curiosity in his gaze and the tilt to his lips made it seem mischievous, but she saw the sharp intellect hiding in those black orbs as they assessed her in return.
+After a moment, she had smiled at the boy and stretched out her hand, saying, "Hello, I'm Rosaline.
 Will you be my friend?"

-He had tilted his head to the side, studying her as well, then took her hand, and she felt the prick in her palm as her blood and the Spirit's essence mixed.
+He had tilted his head to the side, assessing her in return, then took her hand, and she felt the prick in her palm as her blood and the Spirit's essence mixed.
 A soft golden glow surrounded them, flowing up from their clasped hands.
 Rosaline felt her hair begin to lift as the soft wind reached out from the boy and flowed around her.
-Green threads spread through Spirit's eyes until they dominated the black, sweeping it aside until they matched the color of her own.
+Green threads spread through the Spirit's eyes and dominated the black, sweeping it aside until they matched the color of her own.
 The sign of a pact formed.
 "Hello, my name is Pan, and I will be your friend, little one."

 The following week, her mother had passed beyond the veil.
-As his bondmate had exhaled her last breath, in a last act of devotion, Prospero had sealed both his Master's bedroom and the still room she had loved in life.
-Then the aged Spirit had faded away, returning to the Spirit Realm.
+As his bondmate had exhaled her last breath, in a last act of devotion, Prospero had granted her last request and sealed both his Master's bedroom and the still room she had loved in life.
+Then the grieving Spirit had returned to the Spirit Realm.

 Rosaline and Pan had been left behind to grow, learn, and survive as best they could.